 When it comes to sleeping and babies, the most important thing to do is hang in there and don’t feel that you are doing anything wrong.
 All babies (and parents) go through this and it will settle down eventually.
 We hope, for now, that these newborn baby sleep and bedtime routine tips help and that you can enjoy fewer disturbed nights in the future.

-If you found our newborn baby sleep and bedtime routine tips useful, then why not check out our other articles on our Parenting Community:
+If you found our newborn baby sleep tips useful, then why not check out our other articles on our Parenting Community: